 When a person borrows more than the conforming loan limit for his or her county, it’s referred to as a jumbo mortgage loan.

-In King County, Washington, the conforming loan limit for a single-family property is $776,250 for 2021.
-So anything above that would be considered jumbo.
+In King County, Washington, the conforming loan limit for a single-family property is $977,500 for 2024.
+So, anything above that would be considered jumbo.

 Some mortgage shoppers shy away from jumbo loans in Seattle, thinking they will have to pay a higher mortgage rate.
 But that’s not always the case.
 There are a variety of factors that determine the rate you receive on a home loan, including your credit score, the amount you put down, and other factors.

 The data show that Seattle jumbo loan rates are not always higher than their conforming counterparts.

 Recent data shows that borrowers nationwide are getting similar rates on jumbo loans to smaller conforming mortgage loans.

 At the time of this article’s publishing date, the average interest rate assigned to 30-year fixed mortgages with conforming loan balances of $977,500 or less in Washington State was 6.84%.

 Joel Kan, an economist with the MBA, told CNBC: “A strong appetite for jumbo loans in a highly competitive jumbo market has led to increased availability and lower pricing … over the past few years.”

-In the past, jumbo loan rates in Seattle and nationwide were almost always higher than the rates assigned to conforming mortgage products (on average).
-But this trend reversed a few years ago, and since then we have often seen lower average rates for jumbo mortgages than their smaller conforming counterparts.
+Jumbo loan rates in Seattle and nationwide are almost always higher than the rates assigned to conforming mortgage products (on average).
+While this trend reversed a few years ago, we are back to seeing lower average rates for conforming mortgages than their jumbo counterparts, as we are seeing today.